 SEC.
-4.101 Waiver Requirements
+4.101 | WAIVER REQUIREMENTS

 (a) LEA administrative officials shall waive specific courses required for graduation if similar course work has been satisfactorily completed in another LEA or shall provide reasonable justification for denial.
-Should a waiver not be granted to a student who would qualify to graduate from the sending school, the LEA shall provide an alternative means of acquiring required coursework so that graduation may occur on time.
+Should a waiver not be granted to a student who would qualify to graduate from the sending school, an LEA shall provide an alternative means of acquiring required coursework so that graduation may occur on time.
 If the receiving LEA requires a graduation project, volunteer community service hours, or other State or LEA specific requirements, the receiving LEA may waive those requirements.

 SEC.
-4.102 Exit Exams
+4.102 | EXIT EXAMS

-(a) Exit exams - States shall accept: 1) exit or end-of-course exams required for graduation from the sending State; or 2) national norm-referenced achievement tests or 3) alternative testing, in lieu of testing requirements for graduation in the receiving State.
-In the event the above alternatives cannot be accommodated by the receiving State for a student transferring in his or her senior year, then the provisions of Article VII, Section C shall apply.
+(a) Exit exams - States shall accept: 1) exit or end-of-course exams required for graduation from the sending State; or 2) national norm-referenced achievement tests; or 3) alternative testing, in lieu of testing requirements for graduation in the receiving State.
+In the event the above alternatives cannot be accommodated by the receiving State for a student transferring in his or her senior year, then the provisions of SEC.
+4.103 shall apply.

 SEC.
-4.103 Transfers During Senior Year
+4.103 | TRANSFERS DURING SENIOR YEAR